We know we need to do things differently to reduce our emissions. We know we need to change. But how? Kid Power, that’s how.

 It was a lively forum with some insightful questions posed by audience members including representatives of Zero Emissions Sydney North.
 You can watch the complete forum here.

 Zali Steggall MP explained how the proposed Climate Act will confirm a Federal net-zero-by-2050 target, which all States and Territories have already agreed to.
-She also discussed how legislation has helped successful climate action in countries such as conservative-governed-UK.
+Then she discussed how legislation has helped successful climate action in conservative-governed-UK.

 Professor David Schlosberg talked about Australia’s potential to be a renewable energy superpower